Fertility treatments have made multiple births more common in recent years. That means triplets are no longer a rarity.

 For starters, pick a good doctor and medical team.
 They’ll become your new best friends for the next few months.

-Women pregnant with triplets should expect to see their doctor every two weeks, says Dr. Dimitry Zilberman, director of Georgetown University Hospital’s Prenatal Diagnostic Ultrasound Center.
+Women pregnant with triplets should expect to see their doctor every two weeks, says Dr. Dimitry Zilberman, a practicing obstetrician and gynecologist in Danbury, Connecticut.

 This will continue until your fetuses reach 24 weeks.
-After that, it’s a doctor visit once a week to make sure everything’s OK until the birth.
+After that, it’s a doctor visit once a week until delivery.

-That was the case for Rupal Shah when she was pregnant with triplets five years ago.
+That was the case for Rupal Shah when she was pregnant with triplets in 2010.
 She had acid reflux that left her unable to eat much.
 Her doctors told her to eat whatever she could tolerate and leave it at that.

 She gained 20 pounds during the pregnancy.
 Her babies were born healthy at 32 weeks.